davisbuilds/summarize/docs/chrome-extension.md

+---
+summary: "Chrome side panel extension + daemon architecture, setup, and troubleshooting."
+read_when:
+  - "When working on the extension, daemon, or side panel UX."
+---

 # Chrome Side Panel (Chrome Extension + Daemon)

 Goal: Chrome **Side Panel** (“real sidebar”) summarizes **what you see** on the current tab.
 Panel open → navigation → auto summarize (optional) → **streaming** Markdown rendered in-panel.